Maryland

 Does Maryland Law Require a Warrant for Police Drone Use?

 No. Maryland has not enacted a statute requiring a warrant before a state or local law enforcement agency uses a drone, unlike neighboring Virginia.
-House Bill 471, sponsored in recent sessions to impose a warrant requirement and to make improperly gathered drone evidence inadmissible, traces back to concerns first raised after the Baltimore Police Department's 2019 aerial surveillance program.
-It has been reintroduced in the 2025 and 2026 sessions and remained in committee as of this writing, meaning it is not current law.
+House Bill 471, the 2026-session bill that would impose a warrant requirement and make improperly gathered drone evidence inadmissible, traces back to concerns first raised after the Baltimore Police Department's 2019 aerial surveillance program.
+Its 2025-session predecessor, House Bill 682 (Public Safety - Persistent Aerial Surveillance), died in committee, and House Bill 471 itself remained in the House Judiciary Committee as of this writing, meaning it is not current law.
 Until it passes, Maryland police drone use is governed by ordinary Fourth Amendment principles and individual agency policy rather than a state-specific statutory floor.
 For the roughly dozen states that already impose a statutory warrant requirement on police drone use, see Drone Laws by State.

 Maryland Preempts Local Drone Ordinances